Black History Month 2020 series of events

 Abstract:

 As President of the African Political (later People's) Organisation (1905-1940) Abdullah Abdurahman was a leading political voice among South Africa's 'coloured' community and a tireless campaigner against segregation.
 Though civil, social and political equality was not achieved in his lifetime, he made an important contribution to the case against white supremacism, and for improvements in education, the welfare of the Cape poor, and public health.
-A medical graduate of Glasgow University (MB CM 1893) he ran a successful multi-racial practice in Cape Town.
+A medical graduate of Glasgow University, he ran a successful multi-racial practice in Cape Town.
 Click here to see Dr Abdurahman's page on the University of Glasgow website.

-This conversation marks this important figure in the history of University of Glasgow and also the launch of a new book on Dr Abdurahman by Martin Plaut, a journalist specialising in the Horn of Africa and Southern Africa, and former Africa Editor for BBC World Service News.
+This conversation marked this important figure in the history of University of Glasgow and also the launch of a new book on Dr Abdurahman by Martin Plaut, a journalist specialising in the Horn of Africa and Southern Africa, and former Africa Editor for BBC World Service News.

 Biographies: